eneerge/Powershell-PCI-Compliance/README.md

 # Powershell-PCI-Compliance
 This Powershell script can be used to configure the Local Security Policy on a Windows computer to meet PCI Compliance.
 This script implements settings checked by the Tenable Windows PCI Compliance 3.0 audit file (https://www.tenable.com/downloads/audit).

 NOTE: This will not get you to PCI Compliance.
 There are other things you must do to satisfy the requirements of PCI such as segmenting your PCI terminals into a different network.
 However, this script can be used to help implement the policy settings in the Tenable audit file.

+Link to the spec: https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-2-1.pdf?agreement=true&time=1644989199290

+The following items are implemented that is not audited by Tenable:
+- details coming soon

 After running the Tenable PCI compliance audit, the following should be the result:
 # PASSES